bitprj/devrel/OpenFEC-Data-Visualization/blog.md

    ![](./pictures/api-key-email.png)

 3. Download ChartJS [here](https://www.jsdelivr.com/package/npm/chart.js).
-This is done by clicking the download icon (fourth button), which will download a zip file.
-Once the zip file is downloaded, move to the desired location where you will store all your project files.
+This is done by clicking the download icon (fourth button on the right), which will download a zip file.
+Once the zip file is downloaded, extract it to the desired location where you will store all your project files.

    <img src = "./pictures/chartjs-download.png"/>

-4. Create one empty HTML file (call it OpenFEC.html) and one empty JavaScript file (call it OpenFEC.js) in the same location as the ChartJS files you downloaded in step 3.
+4. Create one empty HTML file (call it `OpenFEC.html`) and one empty JavaScript file (call it `OpenFEC.js`) in the same location as the ChartJS files you downloaded in step 3.

 5. Download a text editor (we like [Sublime](https://www.sublimetext.com/3)) or an IDE (we prefer [Brackets](http://brackets.io/) for any HTML/CSS/JavaScript project) if you don’t have one.
 You'll need one to code everything up!

-6. At the end, to see your output, right-click on the HTML file and open with your favorite web browser!
+6. At the end, to see your output, right-click on the HTML file and open it with your favorite web browser!

    ![](./pictures/open-with-chrome.png)

 ## Coding!

-Now that you have the ChartJS dependency, HTML (OpenFEC.html) and JS (OpenFEC.js) files set up, let’s get to coding!
+Now that you have the ChartJS dependency, HTML (`OpenFEC.html`) and JavaScript (`OpenFEC.js`) files set up, let’s get to coding!

 ### Coding our HTML File

-In OpenFEC.html, add the following lines of code.
+In `OpenFEC.html`, add the following lines of code.

 ```html
 <!-- Create a canvas object for ChartJS -->
 <canvas id="chart" width="400" height="400"></canvas>
 ```

-This line is used to create a canvas tag (needed for chartJS) with the specified width and height.
+This line is used to create a canvas tag (needed for ChartJS) with the specified width and height.
 This is where our graph will go on the webpage!

 ```html
 <!-- Point the HTML file to Chart.js -->
 <script src = "./package/dist/Chart.js"> </script>
 ```

-This line points our HTML file to the ChartJS JS file that we downloaded earlier.
+This line points our HTML file to the ChartJS JavaScript file was in the zip file we extracted earlier.

 ```html
 <!-- Point the HTML file to our JS file -->
 <script src = "./OpenFEC.js"></script>
 ```

-Our last HTML code line points the HTML file to our personal JS file, which is where we will do all of our coding to retrieve the information and display the graph.
+Our last HTML code line points the HTML file to our personal JavaScript file (`OpenFEC.js`), which is where we will do all of our coding to retrieve the information and display the graph.
+That's it for the HTML file!

 ### Using the API

-Before we start on the JS file, let’s understand the API request we will make.
+Before we start on the JavaScript file, let’s understand the API request we will make.

 #### Getting a Request URL

-Go to https://api.open.fec.gov/developers/ and scroll down and click on the “presidential” tab.
+Go to https://api.open.fec.gov/developers/ and scroll down and click on the `presidential` tab.

 ![img](https://lh5.googleusercontent.com/XQkwdh_p7KUfuWYIq-dsY6qvHNcIwwTyGtqwGvMu_w83vl9cPiI6ndsAcNTSRQZ43fhriuaUBlNQnLozvXSVeuRtLj4kQvCP5jBGlw_g7Sx0VbtG9Lxy9MB25f-F2d_JzIcaTyHG)

 This should open up a drop down with many options of the different type of information you can obtain.
-For our purposes, choose tab seen below.
+For our purposes, choose the tab seen below.

 ![img](https://lh3.googleusercontent.com/Ll6Yfe0YHMbXSOIMfHd0eF8X622SrDHYGtpZPUtvDTR4E8jUQI2hlLYYzrG74_oQZg5ypfa845vbqykqDM2V_Hbn9aEyCoQkwKlHgizlh0F1WmS9qJuQ6FaWwtsQws0iN2HUYKDo)

 This should now populate your screen with a description of the information available for this specific request as well as certain parameters you can use to filter this information.
-There is an immense amount of information available on this website and you can specify what information you want by playing around with the parameters and different tabs (“presidential” is just one!).
+There is an immense amount of information available on this website and you can specify what information you want by playing around with the parameters and different tabs (`presidential` is just one!).
 For now, click the “Try it out” button and enter the following parameters.

 ![img](https://lh5.googleusercontent.com/NfrTdUNTY8xhu8WRZaZky7Ol9EI_u7yeOlCtRuWiKiGW9r-XnP3T_J0fOF7DTsb2JrglWRpSaM13z5CrgOIb1D9NiNG-HAnxuXK10Tc_zBiL9xAfhilJGS0G9Qdu3ZKz7YG8mVvA)

-As you can see from this, we are filtering our financial information to focus on the 2016 presidential election, for all candidates (-P00000001) organized by decreasing order of net receipts.
+As you can see from this, we are filtering our financial information to focus on the 2016 presidential election, for all candidates (`-P00000001`) organized by decreasing order of net receipts.
 There will be multiple pages returned, but we want to focus solely on the first 13 results, so we place the first 13 results on page 1.
 Make sure to enter the API key you signed up for earlier!

 Next, hit the execute button.
-You should get a response that has a box labeled Request URL that looks like this (note the API key has been colored out).
+You should get a response that has a box labeled "Request URL" that looks like this (note the API key has been colored out).

 ![img](https://lh6.googleusercontent.com/BddSxVFQbcmZMHzQLF7agWbnbBJE-zcduWAxS5FSzq_LjguLLIPTXSw7cWfTgcQ859cjx42nOMtnTCi3m6eCA8sijixLVjg5AApyCePYTdEiSW-jqXczUV5iRL19ucjftccta5Kz)